How to Get to Monte Albán from Oaxaca City

 Walking: For the Adventurous

 It is possible to walk from Oaxaca City to Monte Albán, but this option is not for the faint of heart.
 The distance is about 9 kilometers, mostly uphill, with very little shade along the way.
-The climb can take 2 to 3 hours depending on your pace, and the heat in Oaxaca Valley often makes the journey uncomfortable.
+The climb can take 2 to 3 hours depending on your pace, and the heat in the Oaxaca Valley often makes the journey uncomfortable.
 In addition, there have been reports of robberies along the hiking path, which makes it a risky choice for solo travelers.
 Walking is only advisable if you are fit, traveling in a group, and hiking in daylight.
 While it is free and offers the satisfaction of arriving on foot as the ancient Zapotecs once did, most visitors will find it too strenuous and potentially unsafe.

 Public Buses: The Ultra-Budget Option